Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the identification and drafting of civil relief, procedural signposting, and preparation of draft orders.
-In revision, focus on:
+For SQE2, you are required to understand the identification and drafting of civil relief, procedural signposting, and preparation of draft orders, with a focus on the following syllabus points:

 • stating the precise remedy or order sought in applications, claims, or witness statements